maartenba/maartenba.github.io/_posts/2019-01-11-unit-testing-for-validateantiforgerytoken-and-clever-navigation-in-the-resharper-rider-test-runner.markdown

 By making this a unit test, we also made sure our future self and team members properly keep adding those `[ValidateAntiForgeryToken]` attributes - if not, our tests will catch it!

+As a final tip: our goal was to find all places in our codebase where we need to add `[ValidateAntiForgeryToken]`.
+[Dominick Baier](https://twitter.com/leastprivilege) suggested that there is an [`AutoValidateAntiforgeryTokenAttribute`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.autovalidateantiforgerytokenattribute) in ASP.NET Core which can be applied as a global filter to trigger validation of anti forgery tokens by default for an application and HTTP methods other than `GET`, `HEAD`, `OPTIONS`, and `TRACE`.
+This global filter renders our manual additions of `[ValidateAntiForgeryToken]` useless, unless there are exceptional cases where CSRF validation should not be done.
+And that's eactly the brownfield codebase we inherited, where not all best practices can be applied at once.

 Enjoy!